Learn More About Family Building Options for Same-Sex Couples in Seattle

 We are happy to direct you to counselors if you would like further help in making your decision.

 Family Building Options for Single Men/Gay Couples

 Gay and single men have fewer options to build their family.
 Their only options are IVF using donor eggs fertilized by the sperm of the intended parents, or adoption.
 During IVF the embryo will be transferred to the uterus of a gestational carrier.
 This is currently the only option to have their own biological children.
 Overlake Reproductive Health can help you find an egg donor through any of our partner agencies.
 We can also offer some assistance with the surrogate search as well as with the necessary legal paperwork that needs to be put into place.

 Each couple will decide which father will provide the sperm that will be used to fertilize the donor egg.
 A semen analysis, produced here at our Bellevue office will screen the sample for treatment.

 The father who provides the sperm is legally considered a sperm donor.
 He will need to pass the necessary FDA infectious disease screening before his sperm can be used.
 This screening may require samples be put through a 6 month “quarantine period” after which time the donor will be retested before any treatment can begin.
 This is an FDA regulation whenever donated sperm/eggs are used and cannot be worked around.
 The purpose is to protect the surrogate from the transmission of disease.

 Legal Issues for Same-Sex family Building

-The legalization of same-sex marriage has simplified many of the legal issues involved in LGBT family building.
+The legalization of same-sex marriage has simplified many of the legal issues involved in LGBTQ family building.
 However, depending on your particular choice of treatment, and the type of partnership you are in, there may still be legal issues.
 These should be addressed before starting treatment.
 We can help refer you to legal professionals experienced in this area of law.